 Your suit should be a two-piece number, either charcoal grey or navy blue.
-Thankfully, both of these colors comprise the backbone of the capsule wardrobe.
+Thankfully, both of these colours comprise the backbone of the capsule wardrobe.
 You may also wear navy or grey suits with subtle pinstripes.

 Business Professional Shirts

 Solid white and light-to-medium blues are best, both of which are covered by your existing capsule wardrobe.
-While we are huge fans of pink dress shirts, they tend to be more widely accepted in England than they are in The United States.
+While we are huge fans of pink or lilac dress shirts, they tend to be more widely accepted in England than they are in The United States.

 Business Professional Ties

 There are many ties from which you can choose.
 However, the real challenge is finding the right balance between style and keeping it understated.
 Solids are obviously a perfect starting point (again, these are in your capsule wardrobe), but stripes and other conservative, classic patterns will work too.